jagaapple/marubatsu.js/README.md

 ```

 #### `maximumLength: number`
-Checks the string length is not more than a specific length.
+Checks the string length is no more than a specific length.

 ```ts
 const validator = marubatsu().string({ maximumLength: 3 });